 Bioprinting Successes So Far

-Non-living implants created by 3D printers are already used in humans.
+Non-living implants and prosthetics created by 3D printers are already used in humans.
 The use of implants containing living cells requires more research, which is being performed.
 Entire organs can't yet be made by 3D printing, but sections of organs can.
 Many different structures have been printed, including patches of heart muscle that are able to beat, skin patches, segments of blood vessels and knee cartilage.
 These haven't been implanted into humans yet, however.

 Some hopeful research results were reported in 2016.
 A team of scientists implanted three types of bioprinted structures under the skin of mice.
 These included a baby-sized human ear pinna, a piece of muscle and a section of human jaw bone.
 Blood vessels from the surroundings extended into all of these structures while they were in the bodies of the mice.
 This was an exciting development, since a blood supply is necessary in order to keep tissues alive.
 The blood carries nutrients to living tissues and takes away their wastes.

 It was also exciting to note that the transplanted structures were able to stay alive until the blood vessels had developed.
 This feat was accomplished by the existence of tiny pores in the transplanted structures that allowed nutrients to enter them.

 Creating an organ that is suitable for transplantation is a difficult task.
 An organ is a complex structure containing different cell types and tissues arranged in a specific pattern.
 In addition, as organs develop during embryonic development, they receive chemical signals that enable their fine structure and intricate behaviour to develop properly.
 This signals are lacking when we try to create an organ artificially.